pbougie/mac-dev-env/source/ruby-bundler.html.md

 ### Verify the Installation

-To verify that you have correctly installed Bundler, execute the following command.
+To verify that you have correctly installed Bundler.
 It should display the version number.

 	bundle -v